 Crime statistics and public-safety context

-Bronx County has the highest violent crime rate among New York City's five boroughs, driven partly by concentrated poverty and by the borough's high population density in lower-income communities.
-Housing court matters — evictions, violations — generate filing volumes well above any comparable US county per capita.
-Substance abuse-related matters are a significant share of criminal court filings.
+Bronx County has the highest violent crime rate among New York City's five boroughs.
+Housing court eviction matters, substance-related criminal prosecutions, and family court cases generate filing volumes well above any comparable US county per capita.
+The borough's economic profile — with the highest poverty rate among all NYC boroughs — correlates directly with elevated court activity across all case types.
+The South Bronx generates a disproportionate share of the borough's total criminal and civil court filings relative to its population within the borough.
 Source: NYC Mayor's Office of Criminal Justice, NYC Crime Statistics 2023.

 Major neighborhoods in Bronx County